Greg Yung Logo

 Build the environment where your team can do their best thinking.
 Protect the people willing to be honest.
 Reward the behavior you want to see more of.
 And keep building — because psychological safety isn't a checkbox.
 It is a daily practice.

 Jane got there.
 Her team started to soar.
 And so will yours.
+The work is quiet, daily, and cumulative — but there is no leadership investment that compounds faster.

 Part 4 of this series will tackle the question Jane faced next: how do you keep a high-performing team performing when the pressure is at its highest — leading through chaos.